hanna-rosenberg/Wunderlist/README.md

 # Wunderlist

-This is the final project of 2021 in web development at Yrgo.
+This is the final project of 2021 in the web development course at Yrgo (WU21).
 The aim is to create a website where a user can sign up, log in and create lists and tasks.
 The website is built using php, javascript and css.

 # Installation